DataCenter-of-ICMM/MOMS/README.md

 3. For the BNG optical maps of multiple different channels from different enzyme digestions, perform a preliminary comparison with the NGS maps corresponding to the base sequences to obtain an appropriate scaling factor, and then adjust the coordinates in BNG optical maps accordingly;
 4. Detect chimeric maps and interrupt them at appropriate positions;
 5. Use the maps with all the chimeric sites broken to do single-enzyme map assisted hybrid scaffolding;
-6. Mediated by NGS contigs, a minimum spanning tree (MST) algorithm is used to build the skeleton of the multi-channel map;
+6. Mediated by NGS contigs, a modified Kruskal’s algorithm for maximum spanning tree (MST) is used to build the skeleton of the multi-channel map;
 7. Compare the BNG cmaps with the skeleton of the multi-channel cmaps, and adjust the skeleton accordingly;
 8. Compare the NGS cmaps with the skeleton of the multi-channel cmap to determine the anchor position of the contigs in the skeleton;
 9. Generate the final scaffolding result and save it in FASTA format; meanwhile, save the linkage information between contigs in AGP format.